8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 • Take in the iconic Queen’s View along Loch Tummel, which is named after Queen Victoria, who visited the region in 1866.
 The vantage point at the Forestry Commission’s Visitor Centre offers a breathtaking vista of Schielhallion, one of Scotland’s most famous mountains.

 • Visit in August for the Kinloch Rannoch Highland Games, which always take place on the third Saturday of the month.
-Hosted by the local community, you can watch caber tossing, hill racing, and lots more traditional Highland games events, as well as listen to the bagpipes being played.
+Hosted by the local community, you can watch caber tossing, hill racing, and lots of other traditional Highland games events, as well as listen to the bagpipes being played.

 • A mecca for thrill-seekers, the white water rapids on the River Tay at Grandtully offer opportunities for kayaking, rafting, and canyoning, with lots of local companies providing access and equipment, whatever your level of skill or knowledge.